anywhichway/reasondb/README.md

 <script src="../browser/reasondb.js"></script>
 ```

-NodeJS 6.x users can use a smaller babelified version with normal `require` syntax.
+NodeJS 6.x users can use a smaller Babelified version with normal `require` syntax.
 The code actually loaded is in `lib/index.js` (124K):

 ```
 require("index.js");